-Between the specific forms of medieval xenophobia prejudices and that characterised the Crusades, the Orientalist discourses of colonial powers, and securitisation of Muslim identities in the context of the current threat of ISIS, contemporary anti-Muslim hostilities and racisms are situated within a long history of imperial rivalry and conflict.
-Perhaps the most significant major development within this trajectory of anti-Muslim animosity is the emergence of the modern nation state and the subsequent ability of successfully governments to institutionalise racist policies and practices to a far greater extent than previously possible.66 However, contemporary Islamophobia cannot be divorced from its precursors within its historical lineage, for example, the imagery of the violent and angry Muslim that was so embedded within the rhetoric of the Crusades which has endured to this day.
+Between the specific forms of medieval xenophobia and prejudices that characterised the Crusades, the Orientalist of colonial powers, discourses securitisation of Muslim identities in the context of the current threat of ISIS, contemporary anti-Muslim hostilities and racisms are situated within a long history of imperial rivalry and conflict.
+Perhaps the most significant major development within this trajectory of anti-Muslim animosity is the emergence of the modern nation state and the subsequent ability of governments to successfully institutionalise racist policies and practices to a far greater extent than previously possible.66 However, contemporary Islamophobia cannot be divorced from its precursors within its historical lineage, for example, the imagery of the violent and angry Muslim that was so embedded within the rhetoric of the Crusades which has endured to this day.

-As a general introduction, Orientalism may roughly be understood as the way in which the West, particularly through the use of colonial and imperial knowledge production and discourses, essentialises non-Western societies as static and undeveloped.
-This constant depiction of other cultures and peoples fabricates and a perception of Western reinforces society's inherent nature as developed, rational, flexible, and superior, which is in direct contrast to the "Other" - largely previous Muslims and subjects of colonialism who remain innately backwards, barbaric, under-developed and in need of Western enlightenment; "the White man's burden".
+As a general introduction, Orientalism may roughly be understood as the way in which the West, particularly through the use of colonial and imperial knowledge production and discourses, essentialises non-Western societies as static undeveloped.
+This constant depiction of other cultures and peoples fabricates and reinforces a perception of Western society's inherent nature as developed, rational, flexible, and superior, which is in direct contrast to the "Other" - largely Muslims and previous subjects who remain innately colonialism backwards, barbaric, under-developed and in need of Western enlightenment; "the White man's burden".